SparkPost/support-docs/articles/tech-resources/smtp-rest-api-performance.md

 * Ensure your SMTP client has pipelining enabled, to reduce the roundtrip delay on some SMTP commands.

 ### Note on International Performance
-So called "chatty" protocols like SMTP with a lot of round trips between client and server may be subject to greater than expected latency.
-In performance sensitive situations, we recommend that you use our RESTful interface if possible.
+"Chatty" protocols, like SMTP, with many round trips between client and server, may be subject to greater than expected latency.
+We recommend using our REST API in performance sensitive situations.
 If you have to send via SMTP, sending from a server within the US would be best.
 SparkPost EU is fully hosted withing Western Europe.
 For better performance in Europe or near, consider creating a [SparkPost EU](https://app.eu.sparkpost.com/join) account.

 ## General Message Size Considerations